carolyn-hanrahan/Ecological_Genomics/PopGenomics/PopulationGenomics_Notebook.md

   2. genetic PCA --> genetic PC1 + PC2 as covariates
   3. Get bioclim environment variables
   4. Transfer files to server -- run GEA.

+  ## Entry 9: 2023-10-09

+- Transcriptomics unit; reading paper on Colorado Potato Beetle and insecticide resistance.

+- Coding goals for the day:
+  - Review Acartia hudsonica ecology and biogeography and the experimental evolution/transcriptomics experimental design.

+  - Develop questions that can be addressed and hypotheses that can be tested with the A. hudsonica experiment.

+  - Understand the general work flow or “pipeline” for processing and analyzing RNAseq data.

+  - Visualize and interpret the quality of our Illumina data.

+  - Assess our previously assembled de novo transcriptome assembly using Trinity.
+Start mapping reads and quantifying abundance simultaneously using Salmon.